 - Oven: Heat oven to 300 degrees.
 Place sweetened pulp in an uncovered heatproof casserole dish or roaster.
 Bake, stirring only occasionally, for 1-3 hours or until thick enough so the butter doesn't run off a spoon when turned upside down.
 This produces a darker-colored butter than the stovetop type and takes longer, but it isn't apt to scorch as easily.

 Place hot butter in hot sterilized jars, leaving 1/4" headspace.
 Cover with hot sterilized lids and rings.
 Process in a water bath for 10 minutes.

 Remove to counter and allow to cool before storing in a cool, dry, dark place.

 If you don't process in a water bath, the butter can be kept refrigerated for up to three weeks or frozen for up to one year.

 Note: Before attempting a home canning project, read what the Ball canning jars company has to say about it.

 Fruit Butters as Edible Gifts

-Fruit butters make great edible gifts.
+Fruit butter makes great edible gifts.
 To cover the lid, use pinking shears on the edges of a round or square of parchment paper.
 Dampen the parchment in warm water to make it more pliable.
 Place it on top of the jar with a rubber band.
 Once the parchment is dry and taut, tie a ribbon around it.
-You can include the recipe for the butter, if you wish.
+You can include the recipe for the butter if you wish.
 If the butter hasn't been processed in a water bath, tell your recipient to refrigerate the butter for up to three weeks.